qudlaty/BloodAndBullets/README.md

 # BloodAndBullets

-"Blood And Bullets: Assault Squad" is a tactical roguelike allowing you to lead a boarding party tasked with invading starships in order to take them over by any means necessary.
+"Blood And Bullets: Assault Squad" is a working title for a tactical, turn-based, roguelike game allowing you to lead a boarding party tasked with invading starships in order to take them over by any means necessary.
+It is written entirely from the ground-up as a web-game, using mainly React and Typescript.

 [CLICK HERE TO PLAY THE NIGHTLY BUILD](https://qudlaty.github.io/BloodAndBullets/build/)